 - Do not plug or unplug the ECU for a period of at least 6 seconds after power to the unit has been turned on or off. - Do not touch connector pins of the ECU with bare hands.
-Doing so may result in corrosion of the circuits of the ECU due to static electricity.
+Doing so may result in corrosion of the connector pins and/or damage to the internal circuits of the ECU due to static electricity.